 All reproduction rights become the property of KIUC.

-KIUC will celebrate Calendar winners at a reception in December.
+KIUC will celebrate Calendar winners at a virtual event in December.

 Deadline: Wednesday, October 13, 2021.

 For more information, please contact Shelley Paik at 246.4378 or via email at firstname.lastname@example.org.